aquaskyline/Clair/README.md

 python -c 'import tensorflow as tf; print(tf.__version__)'
 ```

 To do variant calling using trained models, CPU will suffice.
-QLY uses all available CPU cores by default in `call_var.py`, use 4 threads by default in `callVarBam.py`, and can be controlled using the parameter `--threads`.
+Clair uses all available CPU cores by default in `call_var.py`, use 4 threads by default in `callVarBam.py`, and can be controlled using the parameter `--threads`.
 To train a new model, a high-end GPU along with the GPU version of Tensorflow is needed.
 To install the GPU version of tensorflow:

 ```shell
 pip install tensorflow-gpu
 ```

-QLY was written in Python2 (tested on Python 2.7.10 in Linux and Python 2.7.13 in MacOS).
+Clair was written in Python2 (tested on Python 2.7.10 in Linux and Python 2.7.13 in MacOS).
 It can be translated to Python3 using "2to3" just like other projects.

 ### Performance of GPUs in model training
 Equiptment | Seconds per Epoch per 11M Variant Tensors |